 - FODMAPs are “fermentable oligosaccharides, disaccharides, monosaccharides and polyols” – aka indigestible carbohydrates which cause fermentation in the gut, subsequently leading to IBS symptoms.

-In my functional nutrition clinic and also as a former IBS sufferer, I’ve actually observed (anecdotally) that more people than not who have IBS are able to enjoy honey in moderation.
+On the other hand, in my functional nutrition clinic and also as a former IBS sufferer, I’ve observed (anecdotally) the majority of my clients with IBS can enjoy honey in moderation, without reacting.

-- 1 teaspoon of honey is considered low FODMAP) without any issues, as long as they aren’t consuming too much fructose from lots of other foods in low FODMAP servings throughout the course of a day.
-(That is called “FODMAP stacking!”)
+Either way, sticking to a low FODMAP serving of honey (1 teaspoon) shouldn’t cause without any issues, as long as you aren’t consuming too much fructose from lots of other foods in low FODMAP servings throughout the course of a day.
+(That’s called “FODMAP stacking!”)

 If you suspect you have a fructose intolerance or would like to find out, you can look into this by keeping track of your food and symptoms via an IBS food diary*.